Sibiu: Demographics

-A 2017 estimate placed the population at 169,316, a 14.98 percent increase since 2011.
-This increase makes Sibiu's population surpass the numbers observed in 1992 when the previously highest population was recorded.
+A 2017 estimate placed the population at 169,316, a 14.98% increase since 2011.
+This increase made Sibiu's population surpass the numbers observed in 1992 when the previously highest population was recorded.

+As of the 2021 census data, 134,309 inhabitants live within the city limits, an 8.8% decrease from the figure recorded at the 2011 census.

 Population dynamics

 Population by religious denomination

 Today, most of the population is Romanian Orthodox.
 Protestants and Roman Catholics represent about 5% of the population.

 Economy

 Sibiu is an important economic hub for Romania, with a high rate of foreign investments.
 It is also an important hub for the manufacturing of automotive components and houses factories belonging to ThyssenKrupp Bilstein-Compa, Takata Corporation, Continental Automotive Systems, Marquardt Group and NTN-SNR ball bearings.
 Other local industries are machine components, textiles, agro-industry, and electrical components (Siemens).

 The city also contained Romania's second-largest stock exchange, the Sibiu Stock Exchange, which merged with the Bucharest Stock Exchange in 2018.

 The main industrial activities of Sibiu take place in two industrial zones located on the outskirts of the city: